stormyark/Obsidian-Vault/README.md

 ### Features
 - Displaying unchecked ToDo's
-- Easy access to your recent notes
+- Easy access to your recent notes and tags
 - Stats of your Vault
 ### How to copy